The International Integration Theme is centred within the Institute for International Integration Studies (IIIS).

-Researchers in this area seeks to better understand the causes and consequences of international integration - also known as globalisation - by forging dialogue between the relevant disciplines.
-It analyses the different layers of globalisation – financial, political, technological, media-based, cultural and religious – and develops frameworks and criteria for solutions to improve the management and outcomes of globalisation processes.
+International Integration research in Trinity promotes questioning and learning about the many dimensions of global and European integration, its dynamics, impacts and governance.
+Researchers in this area seek to better understand the causes and consequences of international integration, also known as globalisation, by forging dialogue between the relevant disciplines.
+It analyses the different layers of globalisation; financial, political, technological, media-based, cultural and religious, and develops frameworks and criteria for solutions to improve the management and outcomes of globalisation processes.

-International Macroeconomics and Political & Economic Integration are major areas of scholarly endeavor within the theme of International Integration.
-Overall, International Macroeconomics allows us to understand how the world economy works as a whole and how country specific aggregates (such as unemployment, investments, exchange rate, inflation, etc.) are affected.The main focal points for this research include the measurement of cross-border financial holdings; the role of international valuation effects in the external adjustment process; the analysis of European monetary union; and the impact of globalisation on Irish macroeconomic policies; fiscal policy in EMU; International trade and competitiveness.
+- International Macro Economics and Multi-level Governance/European Integrationallows us to understand how the world economy works as a whole and how country specific aggregates (such as unemployment, investments, exchange rate, inflation, etc.) are affected.
+Key areas include the measurement of cross-border financial holdings; the role of international valuation effects in the external adjustment process; the analysis of European monetary union; and the impact of globalisation on Irish macroeconomic policies; fiscal policy in EMU; International trade and competitiveness.